curateteaching/digitalpedagogy/keywords/!template.md

 # KEYWORD ENTRY TEMPLATE

-*Note: Maximum Length for each keyword entry (including works cited) is 3000 words*
+**Note: Maximum Length for each keyword entry (including works cited) is 3000 words**

+Please email your assigned editor with any questions or concerns.
+Your assigned editor is the person who contacted you with details about this template.

 ## 1. Author Name(s)